 Your gut is full of bacteria, flora and all sort of things you can’t begin to imagine.
-Yes, your gut is full of living things, even though you have a fair amount of acid in your stomach.
+Yes, your gut is full of living things (mostly good things!), even though you have quite a bit of acid in your stomach (so you can digest food).
 And, all these useful little beauties survive, well, thrive in your gut!

 The relationship between some gut flora and humans is not just a harmless coexistence but a mutually beneficial relationship.
 Some human gut microorganisms benefit you by fermenting dietary fibre into short-chain fatty acids, such as acetic acid and butyric acid, which are then absorbed by you.
 Intestinal bacteria also play a role in synthesising vitamin B and vitamin K as well as metabolising bile acids, sterols and xenobiotics.
 The systemic importance of the short-chain fatty acids and other compounds produced are like hormones and the gut flora itself appears to function like an endocrine organ.
 Dysregulation or disruption of the gut flora has been correlated with a number of inflammatory and autoimmune conditions.

-The composition of your gut flora will change over time; when your diet changes, as you age, your geography and as overall health changes.
+The composition of your gut flora will change over time; when your diet changes, as you age, where you live and as overall health changes.
 Your gut flora health appears to be directly related to your overall health.
 It can be affected by poor diet, lack of physical activity, alcohol, smoking and stress.

 There is a huge amount of ongoing, interesting research regarding the role of gut flora on every other part of your body from your immune system to your brain and the links to all sorts of diseases and malfunctions.
-If your gut flora is not happy all the pro and prebiotics in the world will not make it better.
+If your gut flora is not happy all the pre and probiotics in the world will not make it better.
 They might actually cause you more problems.

 My what?
 Bigger than gut flora or gut microbiota is your microbiome.
 The collection of microbes that live in and on the human body is known as the microbiota (that includes your gut microbiota).
 The microbiome refers to the complete set of genes within these microbes.
 Microbial genes significantly influence how the body operates and outnumbers human genes by a ratio of 100:1.
-We all have a unique microbiota and a unique microbiome.
+Each of us has a unique microbiota and a unique microbiome.
 The microbes that live in your body are determined by what you’re exposed to and these colonies are constantly in flux.
 Geography, health, stress, diet, age, gender, and everything you touch all affect the composition of your microbiota.

 Everyone of us is a mass of interconnected, symbiotic bacteria, flora, viruses and more.
 The BBC has an interesting health series called The Second Genome – all about the magnificent ecosystem that is your body: ‘if you count all the cells in your body, only 43% are human‘.
 Find out more here.